XUBOI2806/MarioGame/docs/design_doc.md

 back into dirt.
 The player's status will also be reset back to none and the player's health will return to maximum.
 As it utilises the existing functions, The resettable interface follows the open-closed principle as it allows itself to be open for extension without modifications.

+####Changes
+The actions to erase the items and enemies will be instead done in the specific classes itself.
+An enum will check if the class will be effected by the reset by adding the enum as soon as the reset manager has been run.
+The cleanup function will also ensure that any actors or items that have been already removed from the map won't be effected by the reset.